jwade109/Miscellaneous/README.md

-# Random
+# Miscellaneous
-A bunch of random projects which serve zero purpose whatsoever

-New projects get their own package

-Use Javadoc religiously, and don't be a dick
+A collection of now very old and badly written code for various ideas I've had